 "While he was in Bethany, reclining at the table in the home of a man known as Simon the Leper, a woman came with an alabaster jar of very expensive perfume, made of pure nard.
 She broke the jar and poured the perfume on his head.
 Some of those present rebuked her harshly.

 'Leave her alone,' said Jesus.
 'Why are you bothering her?
 She has done a beautiful thing to me.'"
 (Mark 14: 3-6)

 Have you ever broken a perfume bottle?
 The scent is almost overpowering.
 Imagine being round that table-probably outside in a courtyard in the warm still air.
 Suddenly the heady scent of expensive perfume takes over.
 It was probably the most expensive thing she owned, that jar of perfume.
 All gone in one extravagant, exuberant gesture of love and thanksgiving.
 Clearly Jesus had transformed her life.
 Was it over the top?

-But then to give up your life the way Jesus was about to do to save us all was sacrificial love-over the top, you might say.
+But then to give up your life the way Jesus was about to do to save us all was sacrificial love-over the top, some might say.
 We each need to ask ourselves- how can I respond?

-Were the whole realm of nature mine,

-That were an offering far too small;

-Love so amazing, so divine,

-Demands my soul, my life, my all.

-(From the hymn "When I survey the wondrous cross" by Isaac Watts 1674-1748)

-to Panel 4 on the back door
+Were the whole realm of nature mine, That were an offering far too small; Love so amazing, so divine, Demands my soul, my life, my all.
+(From the hymn "When I survey the wondrous cross" by Isaac Watts 1674-1748) (Walk along the back of the church and turn right to find No. 4 on the Prayer Bench)

 "And Jesus took bread, gave thanks and broke it, and gave it to them, saying, 'This is my body given for you; do this in remembrance of me.'
 In the same way, after the supper he took the cup, saying, 'This cup is the new covenant in my blood, which is poured out for you."
 (Luke 22: 19-20)

 Bread and wine were part of the evening meal-they were everyday items in Jesus' day.
-His followers were encouraged, whenever they ate together, to remember what Jesus had done for them-to remember that he had died to seal a new agreement between them and God.
+His followers were encouraged, whenever they ate together, to remember what Jesus had done for them-to remember that he had died to seal a new agreement between them and

+God.
 They had only to believe, and their sins would be forgiven and they would have eternal life.
-These words at the "Last Supper" which Jesus had with his disciples, are the origin of our communion service.
-We celebrated communion over Zoom during lockdown, using whatever bread and whatever drink we had to hand.
+Jesus spoke these words at the "Last Supper" which he had with his disciples before he was crucified, and they are the origin of our communion service.
+We celebrated communion over Zoom during lockdown, and used whatever bread and whatever drink we had to hand.
 The important thing is the remembering and the togetherness.
+At Liberton Kirk we welcome to Communion all who believe and trust in Jesus as their Saviour and Lord.
 Lord, never let me forget what you did for me on Good Friday.

-Help me to treasure the times of communion, which bind us to you and to fellow Christians past and present.

-to Panel 5 on the side door
+Help me to treasure the times of communion, Which bind us to you and to fellow Christians past and present.
+(Turn left to find No. 5 on the bench at the side of the church)

 "Jesus went out as usual to the Mount of Olives, and his disciples followed him.
 He withdrew about a stone's throw beyond them, knelt down and prayed, 'Father if you are willing, take this cup from me; yet not my will, but yours be done.'
 An angel from heaven appeared to him and strengthened him.
 And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground."
 (Luke 22: 39-44)